Architecture of Individuation (AOI)

 This essay establishes:

-- That CST’s two axes (boundary permeability and integrative coherence) are the only two degrees of freedom available to a dissociative boundary — derivable from the logic of dissociative individuation, not merely from clinical observation
+- That CST’s two axes (boundary permeability and integrative coherence) are connected to the structural logic of dissociative individuation, not merely to clinical observation — they describe what any dissociative boundary must vary along

-- That quantum outcome-level openness can be understood as the formal signature of the categorical limit between mathematical description and interiority — a coherence observation, not a proof
+- That quantum outcome-level openness can be understood as the formal signature of the categorical limit between mathematical description and interiority — a coherence observation, not a proof, and one whose explanatory traction is bounded

 - That the framework’s explanatory terminus can be named precisely: the intrinsic nature of mind-at-large prior to and beyond its own self-differentiation

-- That naming this terminus honestly strengthens rather than weakens the framework’s epistemic standing
+- That naming this terminus strengthens rather than weakens the framework’s epistemic standing, parallel to how physics, mathematics, and physicalism each name their own termini

 This essay does NOT establish:

-- That the stability and generativity constraints are the only constraints operating — they are the constraints this analysis identifies; others may exist
+- That stability and generativity are the only constraints operating — they are the constraints this analysis identifies; others may exist

 - That consciousness causes quantum collapse — the formal signature observation is categorical (about the limits of formalism), not causal (about a mechanism)

-- That the framework has no remaining gaps — Section VII names what remains open
+- That the framework has no remaining gaps — Section VI’s “Two Categories” subsection names what remains open

 Consciousness Structure introduces a two-axis model — boundary permeability × integrative coherence — that is the project’s most productive structural contribution.
 It differentiates psychosis from mystical experience without collapsing one into the other.
 It predicts therapeutic direction from structural configuration rather than diagnostic label.
 It identifies a non-integrable zone where integration is contraindicated — a clinical insight with immediate practical force.
 Suffering and Consciousness applies the framework to the idealist’s hardest question, showing that vulnerability — the shared root of suffering and value — is structural to individuation.
-Phenomenology of Awakening maps the developmental trajectory through the two-axis space, documenting what transformation actually involves at each stage.
+Phenomenology of Awakening maps the developmental trajectory through the two-axis space.

-But the two axes are presented as empirically motivated — drawn from clinical and phenomenological observation.
-Their ontological grounding within idealism is asserted rather than derived.
+But the two axes are presented in CST as empirically motivated — drawn from clinical and phenomenological observation.
+Their connection to the idealist ontology is asserted rather than analyzed.
 CST notes that the axes have different time constants, are dynamically dissociable, and have distinct failure modes.
 These are clinical observations.
 They establish that the model is useful.
-They do not establish that the model is necessary — that consciousness-as-such must organize along these two dimensions specifically.
+They do not establish that the model is connected to the logic of dissociation — that consciousness-as-such, when individuating, organizes along these two dimensions for structural reasons rather than incidental ones.

 Two questions are missing: